TomWesley/Buying-Lower-Smarter/README.md

 <img width="1482" alt="StockAnalysis" src="https://github.com/user-attachments/assets/222c2f2e-57f2-4123-a660-a8e7aa8f684f" />

+As you can see from the table, buying the 5 biggest losers without any sort of additional methodology does in fact yield a higher average return than buying the S&P 500 as a whole.
+However, applying our model and a confidence value level greatly improves the results - more than doubling the improvement on the strategy when compared to SPY.
+There is another added benefit to using the confidence levels we put together, it greatly simplifies the strategy to make it practical for a normal investor.
+Rather than buying 5 stocks each trading day, the average you would buy with a confidence score of 65 is just 1.9-2.3 stocks a week.
+Further raising the confidence level reduces that amount even further, but does introduce some obvious concerns as there are only a few stocks in our methodology even capable of fitting into that criteria(based on things like their industry and volume).

 - One unexpected learning was that not that many of the S&P 500 stocks ever find themselves in the bottom 5 losers list.
 For the 15 year period from 1998-2013, only 91 of the 500 stocks showed up there.